mcanthony/DemoBox/INTRODUCTION.md

 Since we want to keep things as simple as possible all the calculation is done in the fragment shader.
 The pixel coordinates come from a predefined simple square (it's actually two triangles) which covers the whole viewport in the vertex shader.
 In the default example, the produced image is a simple, coloured gradient based on the coordinate of each individual pixel.

 It turns out that this specific setup allows us to create astonishing 3D scenes using a simple method called raymarching or raytracing which works as follows: For each pixel, you create an additional z-component, pushing it into the screen.
 From the center of the viewport (that is, out screen) we then travel in that direction, like a blind man until we hit something.
 With the help of a few mathematical functions, referred to as distance functions, we can detect these collisions.

-The distance function for a sphere is the simplest one and looks like this in pseudo-code `float sdSphere(vec3 position, float radius) { return length(p) - r; }` Whenever this function returns a value lower than zero, we know for sure that we must be inside the sphere and we colour that pixel based on the distance we travelled.
+The distance function for a sphere is the simplest one and looks like this: `float sdSphere(vec3 position, float radius) { return length(p) - radius; }`

+Whenever this function returns a value lower than zero, we know for sure that we must be inside the sphere and we colour that pixel based on the distance we travelled.

 ##The Audio Processor Interface